wunderio/silta/docs/encrypting_sensitive_configuration.md

 silta secrets decrypt --file /path/to/encrypted/file --secret-key-env ENV_VAR_NAME
 ```

-Note #1 that `silta secrets decrypt` decrypts the source file itself unless you specify the`--output-file` flag.
+Note that `silta secrets decrypt` decrypts the source file itself unless you specify the`--output-file` flag.
 See full docs of the decryption command [here](https://github.com/wunderio/silta-cli/blob/master/docs/silta_secrets_decrypt.md).

-Note #2: Users of vscode and other IDE users - if enabled, the autoformat functionality may cause for binary or decrypted files to be slightly UTF-8 adjusted which leads to a corrupt sercrets file.
+Note for users of vscode and other IDE users - if enabled, the autoformat functionality may cause for binary or decrypted files to be slightly UTF-8 adjusted which leads to a corrupt sercrets file.
 Thus it's recommended to use `--output-file` as it will bypass IDE file watch / autoformat functionality.

 Remember **not to** commit decrypted secret files!